wix/Detox/docs/Guide.ThirdPartyDrivers.md

 1. **Native Client:** The driver client communicates with the server over websocket where it receives information from the serialized matchers, and expectations, and also sends responses back of whether each step of your test succeeds or fails.
-Typically a device client will use an underlying library specific to the platform at hand to implement the expectations.
+Typically, a device client will use an underlying library specific to the platform at hand to implement the expectations.

 #### Implementation Details